The Parish Pastoral Council – What Has Been Achieved?

 The first visible sign of the working of the council was the new Pastoral Newsletter which was edited by Marie Crowley and Mary Murphy.
 The first edition appeared at Easter 2008 and was followed by further editions at Summer, Autumn, and Christmas.
 These are still available HERE on this web site.
 However, the council decided later to replace the quarterly newsletters by the weekly Parish Newsletters which are available HERE.

 Marie Crowley was largely responsible for putting together the baptismal team.
-The team members are:
+The team members were:

-The team took part in a training session in St. John's Pastoral Centre in October 2008 and began working in the parish in January 2009.
-Breda Halley is the team leader.
+The team took part in a training session in St. John’s Pastoral Centre in October 2008 and began working in the parish in January 2009.
+Breda Halley was the team leader.

 Ann Marie Queally and Rita Byrne of this parish were responsible for putting together the Child Protection policy for Dunhill and Fenor.
 This was presented to parishioners at an open meeting in the Dunhill Enterprise Centre on 14th May 2008 and subsequently forwarded to the bishop for his approval.
-It is now an important part of the way in which children are cared for and protected while involved in our church.
-The agreed policy may be seen HEREon this web site.
+It is now an important part of the way in which children are cared for and protected while involved in our parish.
+The agreed policy may be seen HERE on this web site.

 The question of the number and the times of Masses in the parish was a topic for discussion at many pastoral council meetings.
 In order to hear the views of parishioners, an open parish assembly was held in the Dunhill Educational Centre on 28th October 2008 after which a decision was made to have only one Saturday Vigil Mass which was to alternate every six months between Dunhill and Fenor churches.
 The change was made on a trial basis to be reviewed after one year.
 On completion of the trial year, and after considering both the recorded attendances at the Saturday/Sunday Masses and the suggestions of parishioners, the Vigil Mass was left permanently in Fenor Church at the time of 6:30 p.m.
 The pastoral council continues to keep a watchful eye on Masses and Mass times.